Hantavirus Tracker is a hobby aggregator. It pulls public outbreak

 California or U.S. roll up to USA) in each

-article title.
-Items whose title doesn't name a country aren't placed
+article title and summary.
+Items that don't name a country aren't placed

 on the map but still appear in the news list below it.